easolhq/easolhq.github.io/docs/reference/objects/selection_filter_option.md

 # selection_filter_option.attributes

-The data attributes needed to be included on a filter option in order for it to filter correctly.
+The data attributes needed to be included on a filter option for it to filter correctly.